Get Started with a Free Water Consultation

 The Health Effects of Fluoride

-Water fluoridation has been rigorously studied.
-A number of public health institutions — including Health Canada, the American Dental Association and the Environmental Protection Agency (EPA) — support this effort across North American communities.
+Experts have rigorously studied community water fluoridation.
+Several public health institutions — including Health Canada, the American Dental Association and the Environmental Protection Agency (EPA) — support this effort across North America.

 Oral Health